Contribute To The Blog

 If the Editors decide to accept a Blog post, that will be communicated to you by email.
 If the post is accepted for publication, there may be a delay between acceptance and publication.
 We aim to minimise this where a post covers a very recent or urgent issue.
 However, please be aware that the proliferation of human rights developments around the world makes it hard to give a firm guide as to when posts will be published.
 We will always work with authors to try and comply with any specific timing requests.

-If the Editors reject a Blog submission, they will communicate that decision by email and provide brief feedback.
+If the Editors reject a Blog submission, they will communicate that decision by email.
 Please be aware that there are significant demands on our Editorial Team and the Blog as a global platform, as we cover legal developments from a diverse range of jurisdictions and issues.
 These criteria will be taken into account in deciding whether to accept or reject a blog submission, and this means that our Editors may need to reject some submissions to ensure that we have a suitable range of coverage in terms of legal issues and jurisdictions.

 Please do not amend and resubmit a blog that has been rejected.
 We are sorry that our Editors will not be able to carry out any further reviews of rejected drafts.